…for biopharma and device companies that want a creative approach to putting a human face on a complex need.

 … with ideas and pathways to achieve measurable improvements in the development of a care.

-A storyteller at heart, Gwen helps biopharma companies and advocates tell a better story — one that captures the essence of what it means to improve or save a life.
+A storyteller at heart, Gwen consults and coaches biopharmaceutical and medical device companies, policy firms, PR firms, and patient advocacy organizations to tell a better story — one that captures the essence of what it means to improve or save a life.

 Gwen is a consummate professional, with a great mix of skills to execute on many different fronts.
 She moves easily from one area of expertise to another, be it writing, health policy or strategic planning.
 It was a great pleasure working with Gwen.
 When she gets a goal in her sights, she rarely misses.
 Above all else, her passion for the important things in life is extremely contagious.